na-design/folderstructuredev/README.md

-# Gulp Starter for CSS Tricks Tutorial
+# Gulp Starter for Folder Structure

-This repo is a gulp starter for this CSS Tricks tutorial.
+Work in the DEV folder and use gulp when developing site Then use gulp build to run minify for all files and optimise images.

 Remember to do run the `npm install` command after cloning this repo :)